-Nancy Leigh DeMoss: During this Christmas season, you’ll likely hear the word incarnation.
+Nancy DeMoss Wolgemuth: During this Christmas season, you’ll likely hear the word incarnation.
 It comes from two Latin words that mean “in the flesh.”
-For us, it’s a theological term meaning “the Word became flesh.”
+The New Testament tells us that “the Word became flesh” (John 1:14).
 God took on human form.
 Emmanuel.
 God with us.
 The incarnation.

 In other words, He didn’t cling to His rights as God.
-The verse goes on to explain how He “made himself nothing, taking the form of a servant.”
-This shows His humility, His condescension.
-How did He take the form of a servant?
-According to Philippians 2, it was “being born in the likeness of men” (v.
+That verse goes on to explain how He “made himself nothing, taking the form of a servant.”
+And how did He take the form of a servant?
+According to Philippians 2, it was by “being born in the likeness of men” (v.
 6).

-The incarnation—a doctrine that is vital to the Christian faith.
-Would you take a minute to thank the God who became flesh?
+The incarnation—a doctrine that’s vital to the Christian faith.
+So would you take a moment to thank the God who became flesh for us?